 In the American Dad! episode "Star Trek", Steve tries to be a "bad boy" to become popular and the newspapers depict his Poke the Poodle moments (littering, talking to strangers, etc.) as horrible offenses.
 Lampshaded in a secondary headline saying it was a slow news week.

 Played with in an episode of Rocky and Bullwinkle.
-Bullwinkle has just bought a golden model boat, and the narrator mentions it made the front page of the papers.
+Bullwinkle has just found a ruby-studded model boat, and the narrator mentions it made the front page of the papers.
 This is followed with several rapid-fire scenes of people reading the headlines of the front pages of the various papers, which are either serious news or celebrity gossip.
-Rocky corrects the narrator, and says it's the first page of the classifieds, since Bullwinkle is trying to sell the boat.
+Rocky corrects the narrator, and says it's the first page of the classifieds, which incorrectly claims that Bullwinkle is trying to sell the boat (He said he wanted to sail the yacht at an interesting party, and the paper said he would sell the boat to an interested party).
+This dinky and incorrect ad placed in a small-town Minnesota paper still somehow manages to end up in the classified section of a paper read by a nobleman in Pakistan.

 Many small-town newspapers — in particular mom-and-pop run weeklies, with circulation in rural communities and where the owners and/or news staff have little to no actual journalism training or news sense — tend to emphasize "chicken dinner" stories (e.g., "Church supper draws 300 people"), social events, personality features, or fluff anecdotes about nothing in general above actual news.
 Much like the fictional example given in the lead of this article, the headlines run front page above the fold, with oversized photographs and large-font headlines emblazoned across the page.
 Actual news — a fire, crime, or controversial issues affecting local government/schools — may be buried deep in the paper or completely ignored.
 While some editors say this is because the event in question may be several days old and in their mind covered sufficiently by competing media (i.e., TV and daily newspapers in the paper's circulation area) with more resources, others do this because of their lack of training/skill/news sense, or the staff's priorities (for instance, a perception that their readers want "good news" over the negative).